dkoudstaal/RaspberryPi-Code-Examples/BashScripts/README.md

 StudentNetworkTools Version 0.5

 Program and concept: (c) 2018 Dirk Koudstaal and

                       (c) 2018 Kim Knight

 Installation:
-    The easiest would be to transfer the image StudentNetworkTools.img to a SD card using etcher.
+The easiest would be to transfer the image net_tools.img to a SD card using etcher.

-  File location:
-    All files are located in /home/pi/.net_tools
-    Files accessed and modified by this program:
- 	    /etc/dhcpcd/conf
- 	    /etc/wpa_supplicant/wpa_supplicant

-    Start the progam from the command line, type:
- 	    ./network
+This image can be transferred from [here](https://www.dropbox.com/s/qwcd3ackgyv8nkv/20181008net_tools.img.tar.gz?dl=0).